IntegerLimit/deprecated-api/README.md

 # deprecated-api
-An api for GroovyScript, other mods, and perhaps CraftTweaker later on, to mark items (and perhaps recipes) as deprecated.
+An api for GroovyScript, other mods, and CraftTweaker later on, to mark items (and perhaps recipes) as deprecated.

+# Features and Integrations
+## Deprecated Blocks have:
+- TOP / WAILA Message

+## Deprecated Items have:
+- Tooltip
+- Red Border, when Item Borders is installed